 - Slow to develop and may go unnoticed for some time

 - May cause complete blindness if left untreated

 - No obvious symptoms until it is advanced

 If you have a family history of glaucoma, are diabetic, are very nearsighted, or are over 40, you may be at risk for glaucoma.
 Glaucoma is more common among African Americans.
 Because glaucoma progresses silently, regular screenings are critical to catching the disease in the early stages when it is highly treatable.

-To schedule a glaucoma screening as part of a thorough eye exam, please contact Seeta Eye Centers at (845) 485-5712 today.
-We gladly serve patients from Highland, Poughkeepsie, and the surrounding areas of Hudson Valley.
+To schedule a glaucoma screening as part of a thorough eye exam, please contact Seeta Eye at (845) EYE-CARE today.
+We gladly serve patients from Highland, Poughkeepsie & Yorktown Heights, and the surrounding areas of Hudson Valley.